StanfordBDHG/HealthGPT/README.md

 Note: if you're using the simulator, you will need to manually add data in the Health app.
 Otherwise, all of your results will read zero.

-For any other quick changes, refer to the CardinalKit repo.
+For any other quick changes (such as adding an onboarding flow), refer to the [CardinalKitTemplateApplication](https://github.com/StanfordBDHG/CardinalKitTemplateApplication/) repo.

 ## TODOs